ankitects/anki-manual/templates/fields.md

 On a Mac, you can customize the available voices:

 - Open the System Preferences screen.

 - Click on Accessibility.

 - Click on Speech.

 - Click on the system voice dropdown, and choose Customize.

 Some voices sound better than others, so experiment to choose the one you prefer.
 Please note that the Siri voice can only be used by Apple apps.
 Once you’ve installed new voices, you’ll need to restart Anki for the new voices to become available.

+On Windows, some voices like Cortana can not be selected, as Microsoft does not make those voices available to other applications.

 ## Special Fields